MicroFocus/CX/doc/gromit.md

 # Adding Gromit to a CX Project

-Gromit is the OAuth2 client that we use for CX projects.
-This client is specifically configured to work with Micro Focus OSP.
+[Gromit](https://github.com/Gromit-Soft/gromit) is the OAuth2 client that we use for CX projects.
+This works well with OSP the Micro Focus OAuth2 provider.

-Gromit comes as a JAR file.
+Gromit is packaged as a JAR file.
 You can find the latest version on the [Sonatype Nexus server](https://oss.sonatype.org/#nexus-search;quick~gromit).

-If you start with the Hello World! project or one of the other CX sample projects then you will get Gromit automatically in your project.
+If you start with the Hello World! project or one of the other CX sample projects then Gromit will be automatically included.
 If you want to make a new project from scratch then follow the instructions in this page to add Gromit to your project.

 ## Add the Gromit project dependency

-The easiest way to get Gromit in your project is to add it to the `package.json` file in your project.
-First you need to add a dependency on the `unjar-from-url` project like this:
+The easiest way to get Gromit in your project is to add it to the `package.json` file.
+First you need to add a dependency for the `unjar-from-url` project like this:

 ```
 "devDependencies": {